 Physiotherapist: job description

-Physiotherapists work with a variety of patients including physically disabled children, women before and after giving birth, athletes, industrial employees, patients who are in hospital or attending clinics and people within the community.
+Physiotherapists work with a variety of patients including physically disabled children, women before and after giving birth, athletes, patients who are in hospital or attending clinics and people within the community.

 Tasks can include: